Spring-Adjacent Games for an Almost-but-Not-Quite Outdoors Spring Birthday Celebration

 Bet you never thought you’d be playing ring toss with a bunch of plastic flamingoes.
 Well, thanks to this clever idea, it will quickly become your new go-to party game.
 This game goes great with any party theme, especially if you have an animal lover or a little one who is obsessed with the color pink.
 Head on over to Sugar and Cloth where you’ll find out how to play this game with or without a lawn.

-Take memories of the party home with you and have a great time doing it with a DIY photo booth.
+Take memories of the party home and have a great time doing it with a DIY photo booth.
 Making a photo booth can be as creative as you want it to be.
-Definitely use a Polaroid for instant printouts, so your guests don’t have to wait.
-Otherwise, everything else is up to you.
-Choose your props, fun expressions to hold up, or even make a streamer background that can be taken inside if needed.
+Definitely use a Polaroid for instant printouts, so your kiddo and their guests don’t have to wait.
+Otherwise, everything else is up to you – the party planning grown-up.
+Choose props, fun expressions to hold up, or even make a streamer background that can be taken inside if needed.